evisvasiu/GPRS-Weather-Station/README.md

 # lilygo_sim800l_weather-station

-A remote weather station using the Lilygo ESP32-SIM800L board
+A remote weather monitoring device using the Lilygo ESP32-SIM800L board

 Sensors used: